estebank/iterator_item/README.md

 Because it is a macro, it does not work as well as a native language feature would, and has worse error messages, but some effort has been made to make them usable.

+## Notes on keywords

+Normally, a new keyword requires an edition (to avoid breaking code that uses it as an identifier), and until that edition the keyword would need to use reserved syntax such as `k#yield`.
+However, Rust reserved `yield` as a keyword back in Rust 0.8, and never unreserved it.
+So, Rust can safely use that keyword without a transition.

 ## Design decisions of propane

 Because the semantics are heavily leaning on Propane, the following considerations also apply to